 Click on the link below for more information about these sites courtesy of viator.com

 The 7,000-foot-tall mountain, Nemrut Dağı (Mount Nemrut), houses a historical site unlike any other in the country.
 Notable for its ancient tomb and temple complex, which includes numerous massive statues of Greek and Persian gods, the stunning site was constructed by King Antiochus I in 62 BC and is today considered to be the most significant monument of the Kingdom of Commagene.
 Nemrut Dağ was added to the World Heritage List in 1987.
-Click on the link below to read our previous article about Nemrut Dağ.

 Neolithic Site of Çatalhöyük

-Çatalhöyük is Turkey’s most important neolithic and Bronze Age site and the earliest known city in the wold.
+Çatalhöyük is Turkey’s most important neolithic and Bronze Age site and the earliest known city in the world.
 The sophisticated tools, jewellery, and sculpture found here, and above all the wall paintings decorating the shrines, all dating from 6800 BC, indicate a remarkably advanced civilisation in Anatolia at this time.
 These items are now in the Ankara Museum of Anatolian Civilizations, but the site is nevertheless impressive for its size.
 The Neolithic Site of Çatalhöyü was added to the World Heritage List in 2012.